cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 * For v6, cf has been completely re-written in Go, and is more performant than previous versions, which were written in Ruby.
 * For v6, there are native installers for all major operating systems.
 * Commands behave consistently and logically: required arguments never have flags; optional arguments always have flags.
-* Command names are shorter and more readable, and most have single-letter aliases.
+* Command names are shorter, yet more communicative, and most have single-letter aliases.
-* While cf v5 used interactive prompts widely, cf v6 uses interactive prompts only for login and for creating user-provided services.
 * While many cf v5 commands read manifests, only the push command in cf v6 reads manifests.
+* While cf v5 used interactive prompts widely, cf v6 uses interactive prompts only for login and optionally for creating user-provided services (you can also create user-provided services non-interactively).

 ## <a id='install'></a>Installation ##